Reinforcing RCTs with Multiple Priors while Learning about External Validity: Abstract

 \section{Abstract}

 This paper presents a framework for how to incorporate prior sources of information into the design of a sequential experiment.
-This information can come from many sources, including previous experiments, expert opinions, or the experimenter's own introspection.
-We formalize this problem using a multi-prior Bayesian approach that maps each source to a Bayesian model.
+These sources can include previous experiments, expert opinions, or the experimenter's own introspection.
+We formalize this problem using a Bayesian approach that maps each source to a Bayesian model.
 These models are aggregated according to their associated posterior probabilities.
-We evaluate our framework according to three criteria: whether the experimenter learns the parameters of the payoff distributions, the probability that the experimenter chooses the wrong treatment when deciding to stop the experiment, and the average rewards.
-We show that our framework exhibits several nice finite sample properties, including robustness to any source that is not externally valid. \\
+We evaluate a broad class of policy rules according to three criteria: whether the experimenter learns the parameters of the payoff distributions, the probability that the experimenter chooses the wrong treatment when deciding to stop the experiment, and the average rewards.
+We show that our framework exhibits several nice finite sample theoretical guarantees, including robustness to any source that is not externally valid. \\